 I understand how magnificent and awesome it would be to see some different species of snails hanging around in your crayfish aquarium, well, it is so sad that you can hardly keep them with crayfish.

-Crayfish is know to eat many things, including plants, leaves, and even animals it could be able to kill, and snails are among them.
+Crayfish are known to eat many things, including plants, leaves, and even animals it could be able to kill, and snails are among them.

-Snails only eat things like vegetables, plants etc and does not kill and eat a living creature, but crayfish does that, infact crayfish loves killing and eating other animals, including some fishes, shrimps etc, so the two creatures can not coexist, or one will eat the other, which is sad.
+Snails only eat things like vegetables, plants etc and do not kill and eat a living creature, but crayfish do that, in fact, crayfish love killing and eating other animals, including some fishes, shrimps etc, so the two creatures can not coexist, or one will eat the other, which is sad.

-Another reason why they will be very easy for crayfish to eat is, they are very very slow, infact crayfish is far more faster than snails.
-This will make them an easy prey for crayfish.
+Another reason why they will be very easy for crayfish to eat is, they are very very slow, in fact, crayfish is far faster than snails.
+This will make them easy prey for crayfish.

 You might say that their shell will protect them from crayfish.
 The truth is, sometimes it does and sometimes it does not.
-If a snail is in it’s shell, a crayfish pinch can do absolutely nothing to him, but the snail must surely go about to look for food, etc, then the cray will get him, or even penetrate the shell.
+If a snail is in its shell, a crayfish pinch can do absolutely nothing to him, but the snail must surely go about looking for food, etc, then the cray will get him, or even penetrate the shell.

-They could coexist for sometime because snails are not that easy to be killed by a cray.
-They may choose to climb on the walls of the aquarium and stay there for a while or even climb anything they see in the aquarium, and when they are at the bottom of the water may decide to stay in it’s shell which crayfish can’t easily penetrate.
+They could coexist for some time because snails are not that easy to be killed by a cray.
+They may choose to climb on the walls of the aquarium and stay there for a while or even climb anything they see in the aquarium, and when they are at the bottom of the water may decide to stay in their shell which crayfish can’t easily penetrate.

-Although some people claim to have some species of snail in the same aquarium with crayfish, I won’t advise that.
+Although some people claim to have some species of snail in the same aquarium as crayfish, I won’t advise that.